takuya-motoshima/express-sweet/test/README.md

-# Test Express Sweet features
+# This is a test project for Express Sweet.

 ## Getting Started

-Build a DB to use for model validation.
+Create a DB for testing the model.

-This test uses MariaDB, so please install MariaDB in advance.
+MariaDB will be used for this test, so please install MariaDB beforehand.
-The DB settings are in "./config/database.js".
+The DB configuration is located in ". /config/database.js".

 ```sql
 CREATE DATABASE IF NOT EXISTS `testdb` DEFAULT CHARACTER SET utf8mb4;